 Local SEO Optimization Tips

 Here are some key tips you can strategically implement to make your business stand out in from a local standpoint:

-isn’t always followed, especially when businesses move into a new locations and forget to update their information.
+isn’t always followed, especially when businesses move into a new location and forget to update their information.
 Your landing page, or contact us page should clearly indicate your business NAP: name, address, and phone number.
 You can also add your official email on this page.

 To go a step further, make your phone numbers clickable on mobile devices.
 You want to make it as convenient as possible for your customers to reach you.

 And we’ve mentioned, a majority of mobile searches are location-driven, so it’s imperative that you have a website that can cater to mobile devices.